-- 9.1 Required minimum well spacing of 600 feet from any registered well - 9.1.1 Any new high capacity well must be located a distance of 600 feet from any existing registered water supply well in order to be permitted by the District.
-Replacement wells within 600 feet of an existing registered water supply well shall be allowed provided that the replacement well is equal distance or greater away than the original high capacity well was from the existing registered water supply well.
+- 9.1 Required minimum well spacing of 600 feet from a registered domestic well - 9.1.1 Any new water supply well must be located a distance of 600 feet from any existing registered domestic well.
+Replacement wells within 600 feet of an existing registered domestic well shall be allowed provided that the replacement well is equal distance or greater away than the original high capacity well was from the existing registered domestic well.
 Exceptions to these spacing requirements will also be considered if both parties agree to allow drilling of the new supply well without regard to minimum well spacing with submittal and approval by the Board (Application for a Special Permit to Drill a Water Well Without Regard to Minimum Spacing).
 Neb.
-Rev. Stat. § 46-608 through 46-611, 46-651, 46-653 and 46-655.01 regarding well spacing requirements shall also apply. - 9.2 All land owners or operators of water supply wells used for irrigation or who apply irrigation on greater than two acres of land are encouraged to attend Irrigation Management

-- education classes that are taught by a qualified instructor from the District or other state agency once every four (4) years. - 9.3 All operators are encouraged the install flow meters on all existing high capacity wells.
-Operators are also encouraged to submit annual water use reporting for all existing high capacity wells to the District by January 31 of each following year. - 9.4 All operators are encouraged to implement water conservation practices and measures.
+Rev. Stat. § 46-608 through 46-611, 46-651, 46-653 and 46-655.01 regarding well spacing requirements shall also apply. - 9.2 All land owners or operators of water supply wells used for irrigation or who apply irrigation on greater than one acre of land are encouraged to attend Irrigation Management education classes that are taught by a qualified instructor from the District or other state agency once every four (4) years. - 9.3 All operators are encouraged the install flow meters on all existing water supply wells.
+Operators are also encouraged to submit annual water use reporting for all existing water supply wells that pump greater than 50 gpm to the District by January 31 of each following year. - 9.4 All operators are encouraged to implement water conservation practices and measures.